Sight-reading

-In music, sight-reading, also called a prima vista (Italian meaning "at first sight"), is the practice of reading and performing of a piece in a music notation that the performer has not seen or learned before.
+In music, sight-reading, also called a prima vista (Italian meaning, "at first sight"), is the practice of reading and performing of a piece in a music notation that the performer has not seen or learned before.
 Sight-singing is used to describe a singer who is sight-reading.
 Both activities require the musician to play or sing the notated rhythms and pitches.

 Terminology

 Sight-reading

-People in music literature commonly use the term "sight-reading" generically for "the ability to read and produce both instrumental and vocal music at first sight ... the conversion of musical information from sight to sound".
-Udtaisuk and some other authors prefer the use of the more specific terms "sight-playing" and "sight-singing" where applicable.
-This differentiation leaves a third, more restricted use of the term "sight-reading" for the silent reading of music without creating sound by instrument or voice.
+In music literature, the term "sight-reading" is often used in a generic sense to refer to the ability to read and perform instrumental and vocal music at first sight, which involves converting musical information from sight to sound.
+However, some authors, including Udtaisuk, prefer to use more specific terms such as "sight-playing" and "sight-singing" when applicable.
+This distinction allows for a narrower usage of the term "sight-reading" to describe the silent reading of music without producing sound through an instrument or voice.

 Highly skilled musicians can sight-read silently; that is, they can look at the printed music and hear it in their heads without playing or singing (see audiation).
 Less able sight-readers generally must at least hum or whistle in order to sight-read effectively.
 This distinction is analogous to ordinary prose reading in late antiquity, when the ability to read silently was notable enough for Augustine of Hippo to comment on it.

 The term a prima vista is also used, as Italian words and phrases are commonly used in music and music notation.
 To play a musical piece a prima vista means to play it 'at first sight'.
 According to Payne, "the ability to hear the notes on the page is clearly akin to music reading and should be considered a prerequisite for effective performance ...
 Egregious errors can occur when a student, analyzing a piece of music, makes no effort to play or hear the composition but mechanically processes the notes on the page."

-The ability to sight-read is important for all musicians, even amateur performers, but with professional orchestra musicians, classical musicians, choir members and session musicians, it is an essential skill.
 Music schools generally require sight-reading as part of an audition or an exam.